A Visit to Mount Congreve, co. Waterford

-Comfy shoes, a picnic, a little bit of sunshine and some pocket money for ice-creams are all that was needed today for a perfect day out at Mount Congreve in Waterford.
-If you are relying on signposts, it’s not easy to find which is typical of many Irish landmarks, but patience combined with a last minute Googlemaps consult eventually brought us 20 minutes late to our rendezvous with two other families.
+Comfy shoes, a picnic, a little bit of sunshine and some pocket money for ice-creams are all that is needed for a perfect day out at Mount Congreve in County Waterford, just under 20 minutes drive from the centre of Waterford City.
+If you are relying on signposts, it’s not easy to find, but patience combined with a last minute Google maps consult eventually brought us happily to our rendezvous with two other families (even if we were 20 minutes late).

 It doesn’t take long for me to find my inner smile whilst walking through a beautiful garden and here it only took a few seconds.
 Just long enough to walk through the first arch way.
 From here we walked along a beautifully floral bordered path into the huge walled garden.
 It is gently tiered and houses an enormous Georgian glass house which runs along the length.
 From the walled garden going anti-clockwise (because we didn’t read our map) we entered the Riverwalk.